top of page

-I am an interdisciplinary marine social scientist interested in knowledge, values, equity, and power in fisheries governance and coastal management.
-I primarily approach my work through critical and feminist informed geographies and science & technology studies, political ecology, and sociology.
-I currently study interactions between offshore wind development and fisheries in the Gulf of Maine.
+I am an interdisciplinary marine social scientist interested in knowledge, values, equity, and power in coastal governance and management, especially in fisheries and fishing dependent communities.
+I primarily approach my work through critical and feminist informed geographies, science & technology studies, political ecology, and sociology.
+I am currently a postdoctoral scholar at Oregon State University supporting research on human dimensions of offshore wind development, focusing on community benefits and impacts.

 Recent Features